mindis/snowplow.github.com/analytics/tools-and-techniques/get-started-analysing-snowplow-data-with-r.md

 ![boxplot][graph-4]

-The boxplot shows that are earlier intuition was wrong: engagement depth increases *with* breadth.
+The boxplot shows that our earlier intuition was wrong: engagement depth increases *with* breadth.
 We had thought looking at the jittered plot that a higher proportion of people who only engaged with one page engaged more deeply.
-Now we can see that this was false: it looked to be the case, because the absolute number of poeple engaging deeply who only look at one page is higher than the actual number who engage deeply with a broader set.
+Now we can see that this was false: it looked to be the case, because the absolute number of people engaging deeply who only look at one page is higher than the actual number who engage deeply with a broader set.
 The boxplot controls for the difference in absolute numbers: we are instead looking at the distribution within each breadth level.

 One thing to notice is that when producing the boxplot, we plot `factor(distinct_pages_visited)` on the x-axis rather than simply `distinct_pages_visited`.
 That is because whereas a scatter or jitter plot can be produced by plotting a continuous variable on the x-axis, a boxplot requires a discrete variable.
 Applying the `factor` function converts our continuous variable into a discrete variable very simply: in general, R makes converting one type of variable into another very simple.